 - access learning and development by attending online learning sessions

 “As a single parent of two small children, one who is undergoing assessment for autism, having access to a phone and credit has made such a difference to me.
 Being given my own phone with access to the internet means I can now access my Universal Credit without having to wait to use my sister’s phone all the time.”Parent supported by a Family Support Worker

 Families supported with connectivity being able to be more independent has meant the capacity of Family Support Workers has been freed up to support other families in need of help.
-Family Support Workers report previously having spent time visiting parents at home only for them to not be available, or not in a position to to be able to accept help at that time because of an abusive partner, a situation that couldn’t be clarified before visiting as the parent was uncontactable because of a lack of device or data.
-As well as the Family Support Worker being able to check in with the parent before visiting, being given the necessary device or data has allowed the parent to contact the Family Support Worker and other services when they need help, allowing them to proactively access the right support for them at the right time.
+Family Support Workers report previously having spent time visiting parents at home only for them to not be available, or not in a position to to be able to accept help at that time.
+This could be because of an abusive partner or another situation that couldn’t be clarified before visiting, as the parent was uncontactable because of a lack of device or data.
+As well as the Family Support Worker being able to check in with the parent before visiting, having the necessary device or data has allowed the parent to contact the Family Support Worker and other services when they need help.
+This has enabled them to proactively access the right support at the right time for them.

 “Thank you so much for the data code.
 It’s meant I’ve been able to call the perinatal mental health team and arrange a different appointment for my anxiety and depression.
 With four children, all of us in a one-bed flat, being able to keep in touch with people makes such a difference to me.”Parent supported by a Family Support Worker

-Both Family Service Teams involved in the pilot have identified a need for equipment to be made available for use by families visiting their Centres, as well as for Family Support Workers to use to support people in home.
-Tablets have been loaned by Leeds Libraries to trial this and funding is being identified to support the provision of equipment in the long term.
+Both Family Service Teams involved in the pilot have identified a need for equipment to be made available for use by families visiting their Centres.
+There is also a need for equipment that Family Support Workers can use to support people in home.
+Tablets borrowed from Leeds Libraries have been used to trial this, and funding is being identified to support the provision of equipment in the long term.